The University of the West Indies and University of Leicester International Summer School

 Applications and information

 What’s included in your fee

 - Tuition fees for all classes

 - Transport costs for field trips

 - All study materials

 - Lunch from Monday to Friday, and one evening meal

-- Access to University of Leicester facilities, such as the award winning library
+- Access to University of the West Indies facilities

 What’s not included